 This is how the WHOA works

-Until 1 January 2021, a debt restructuring agreement can only be reached when all creditors and shareholders agree.
+Until 1 January 2021, a debt restructuring agreement could only be reached when all creditors and shareholders agreed.
 One unwilling creditor or shareholder can lead to bankruptcy.
-After 1 January 2021, the WHOA applies.
+Since 1 January 2021, the WHOA applies.
 The agreement is this law’s core business.The debtor confers with the creditors, and draws up a concept agreement.
 This concept debt restructuring agreement is put to the vote.
 Then, the court confirms the debt restructuring agreement.
 This confirmation by the court is called homologation.
 The

 court can homologate a debt restructuring agreement, even if not all the creditors or shareholders agree.
 This is also called a compulsory settlement, because the creditors and shareholders have to act upon the agreement; even if this means that they have to settle for a partial repayment, a complete acquittal of debts, or a payment extension.
 During the WHOA process, the entrepreneur in debt can continue to run their business, and stays in control of its day-to-day operations.

 The contents and design of the agreement have to meet certain standards.
 One of the requirements of the new law is that the entrepreneur classifies the creditors.
 Think of creditors with different rankings, for instance the Tax Administration and mortgage lenders or property owners.
 The WHOA makes it possible for entrepreneurs and creditors to design the debt restructuring agreement themselves, Spoormans explains: “For instance, it is up to you to decide if you want to offer the agreement to all creditors, or to one or several classes, or to exclude certain classes of creditors.”
 Bear in mind, however, that the creditors you do not approach to participate in the agreement retain their right to full payment of the debts you ow them.